 Proper nutrition!
-It has enough calories to constitute a meal (at least 270) and has more than 15 grams of protein, 10 or less net carbs, and the same amount or less grams of fat when compared with grams of protein.
+It has enough calories to be considered a meal (at least 250) and has more than 15 grams of protein, 10 or less net carbs, and the same amount or less grams of fat when compared with grams of protein.
 It should also be high in fiber (15 or more), low in sugar (less than 2), and have zero sugar alcohols.

 Fat is not the enemy but it is calorically dense.
 In other words, the more grams of fat, the higher the calories.
 There are also different types of fat.
 You should choose healthy fats like nuts and flaxseed.

 Fiber is a necessity.
 A 50 year old adult female needs at least 25 grams of fiber a day and a male needs 38 grams.
-However most people don’t even get 15 grams.
+However most people don’t even get 15 grams a day.